 - Electrocution and Electrical Shock

-Who Receives Worker’s Comp Death Benefits in New York?
+Who Can Receive Worker’s Comp Death Benefits in New York?

-Workers’ compensation applies to more than just those injured on a job site.
-A deceased’s surviving spouse, minor children, or other dependents can be entitled to weekly cash benefits through survivor’s benefits.
-The amount equals two-thirds of the deceased worker’s average weekly wage for 52 weeks before the accident.
-Those benefits last for life, or until the spouse remarries or the children become adults.
+Workers’ compensation covers more than just job-site injuries.
+Surviving spouses, minor children, or other dependents may qualify for weekly cash benefits, which amount to two-thirds of the deceased worker’s average weekly wage for the year before the accident.
+These benefits last for life (or until the spouse remarries or children reach adulthood).

-That amount cannot exceed the weekly maximum of the accident’s established date.
-If there is no spouse, children, or dependents to receive the compensation, the deceased worker’s parents or estate may be entitled to $50,000.
+The weekly cash benefits cannot exceed the statutory maximum for the accident date.
+If there are no surviving dependents, the deceased worker’s parents or estate may receive a one-time payment of $50,000.

-Filing for Survivors’ Benefits in New York City
+How to File for Survivors’ Benefits in NYC

 Tell Us What Happened